cerbos/demo-graphql/README.md

 ## Running

 Cerbos is running separately in a docker container to the application and served on [http://localhost:9999](http://localhost:9999).
-To start this run `cerbos/start.sh`
+To start this run `cd cerbos && ./start.sh`

 To boot the GraphQL server run `npm run start`